yahyos/REST-API-for-managing-messages/README.md

 Now, you can access the application in `localhost:5000/api/messages`

+###### Using Docker to run the API
+Open a terminal, navigate to root folder (where Dockerfile exits) and run the following commands:
+  - `docker build -t qlik/messagingservice .`
+  - `docker run -p 5000:5000 qlik/messagingservice`

+Now, you can access the application in `<docker_machine_ip_address>:5000/api/messages` .

+For more information about how to setup docker environment, please visit this  [official documentation page](https://docs.docker.com/get-started/)

 #### Note
 The application uses an H2 in-memory database by default. if you want to run your app against a MySQL db, please add the following code to the application.properties file in the following path `src\main\resources\application.properties` :
 ```